taikoxyz/taiko-mono/packages/starter-dapp/README.md

 ## Environment Variables

-You can use the following values in the `.env` file to spin up the Bridge UI locally.
+You can use the following values in the `.env` file to spin up the Starter dapp locally.

 ```
 VITE_NODE_ENV=dev